 Instant Pot Method:

 - Firstly, Press SAUTE on Instant Pot.
-Next, add ghee or oil to the POT.ย Note:ย Tastes better with ghee.
+Next, add ghee or oil to the POT.
+Note: Tastes better with ghee.

 - Once hot, add in the jeera, black pepper.
 Saute for a few seconds.

 - Next, add the green chilies, ginger, curry leaves, cashew nuts, and asafetida.
-Saute for another 30 secs till cashews turn light golden brown.
+Saute for another 30 seconds till cashews turn light golden brown.

-- Next, add the rinsed moong dal and saute well for 1-2 minutes until dal turns light brown or aromatic.
+- Next, add the rinsed moong dal and saute well for 1-2 minutes until the dal turns light brown or aromatic.

-- Once the pressure has released, open the lid and mix millet Pongal well.
-Note: If Pongal is not mushy, select saute mode, add 1 cup of water, and cook for 1-2 minutes or till mixture boils.
+- Open the lid and mix everything well.Note: If the Pongal is not mushy, select the sauté mode, add 1 cup of water, and cook for 1-2 minutes or until the mixture boils.

-- Serve Foxtail Millet Pongal with yogurt,ย raita,ย orย coconut chutney.
+- Serve Foxtail Millet Pongal with yogurt, raita, or coconut chutney.

 - Heat 1 teaspoon ghee in a pressure cooker and add the washed dal, Saute well 1-2 minutes till dal turns light brown or till aromatic.
 Then add millets.